 “I hope readers will understand from Freedom Lessons that we need to consider others’ assumptions about us, and challenge our assumptions about others,” Sanchez has said of her book.
 “We all need some self-reflection for our actions and to not shy away from hard conversations.
 Can we learn from our past?
 I hope so.”

 Dr. Michael Hicks, assistant professor of education at Centenary, was originally connected with Sanchez through a local retired education administrator, Gary Clarke, who had studied desegregation and especially “the crossover,” when white teachers were sent to work in predominantly black schools for the first time.
 In Louisiana, this process began in the 1969-1970 school year.
-Clark mentioned that Sanchez was writing a novel based on her first-hand experiences during this time, and Hicks was intrigued.
+Clarke mentioned that Sanchez was writing a novel based on her first-hand experiences during this time, and Hicks was intrigued.
 After Hicks contacted Sanchez at her home in New Jersey, she sent him a copy of Freedom Lessons for copy-editing.

 “I had already been thinking about the subject of the crossover and was planning on writing a history,” says Hicks.
 “Once I talked to Eileen, though, I knew that I could not tell the story in the same way.
 Through Freedom Lessons, she is telling the story in a uniquely artistic way.
 I believe that the arts can be pivotal for moving the conversation about race forward, and she is advancing the conversation for justice and fairness through the arts.”